-The Camp Thunderbird staff team work to provide a safe, comfortable and supportive environment.
-Our staff are trained in providing high quality care for our campers and ensuring that the needs of each individual are met; Camp Thunderbird provides 24 hour supervision of campers.
+Our staff are trained in providing high quality care for our campers and ensuring that the needs of each individual are met.
+We strive to provide a safe, comfortable and supportive environment.
+Camp Thunderbird provides 24-hour supervision of campers.
 This means that a cabin group will always have at least one counsellor present.
 If the cabin group is separated for activities (during interest groups or other individual choice time) there will also be at least one Thunderbird staff with the campers.

-Some activities (orienteering, capture the flag, scavenger hunts, etc) involve groups of campers being out of direct supervision.
+Some activities (orienteering, capture the flag, scavenger hunts, etc.) involve groups of campers being out of direct supervision.
 During these activities there may not be a staff member in direct line of sight with campers, but someone will always be within earshot and campers are given clear directions on what to do if they need assistance.
 These activities are only run with groups where all campers are able to interact positively together.